SAP-samples/teched2021-ISP261/exercises/ex3/README.md

               memory: 256Mi
 ```

 This code contains the necessary K8s resources like Deployment, Service and Secret to make Redis available in our Kyma runtime.

-You can read more on the main Kubernetes concepts [here](https://kubernetes.io/docs/concepts/).
+You can read more on these Kubernetes resources [here](https://kubernetes.io/docs/concepts/).

-2. In the Kyma runtime, go inside the namespace that is connected to your CCv2 environment.
+1. In the Kyma runtime, go inside the namespace that is connected to your CCv2 environment.
+Look for `1 Bound Application` keyword.

 ![Select Namespace](./images/1.png)